-* A reflection of the time I left home as an Overseas Filipino Worker or OFW.
+* Part I: A reflection of the time I left home as an Overseas Filipino Worker or OFW.
 Filipino workforce is the number one export of the Philippines.* It was dark.
 Nothing was visible.
 All seemed to have disappeared.
 Darkness enveloped everything that night.
 Thick.
 Heavy.
 Felt as though it was waiting to swallow me … Continue reading Leave

 Last year, I had the rare privilege of studying women of the Bible with Chinese women in Beijing.
 We were cramped in a one-bedroom apartment not too far from where my team’s hotel was.
 I estimate there were about 25 ladies in that apartment, hungry for God’s word and thirsty for the Holy Spirit’s presence. … Continue reading Sarah’s Mess